-Key West (Holdings) Limited has an unsecured loan of £5.0m at December 2021 which is repayable on demand (see Note 33).
-The Company has received a letter from the debt holder confirming that they do not intend to fully draw on this loan for a period up to 31 December 2023.
-Therefore it is assumed that this loan will not be fully repaid before 31 December 2023 in the going concern assessment cashflow forecasts.
+Key West (Holdings) Limited has unsecured loan of £14.6m at December 2022 which is repayable on demand (see Note 33).
+The Company has received a letter from the debt holder confirming that they do not intend to fully draw on this loan for a period up to 30 June 2024.
+Therefore it is assumed that this loan will not be fully repaid before 30 June 2024 in the going concern assessment cashflow forecasts.

-The Directors therefore have a reasonable expectation that the Group has adequate resources to continue in operational existence up to 31 December 2023 and for these reasons, they continue to adopt a going concern basis for the preparation of the Financial Statements.
+The Directors therefore have a reasonable expectation that the Group has adequate resources to continue in operational existence up to 30 June 2024 and for these reasons, they continue to adopt a going concern basis for the preparation of the Financial Statements.